nephelaiio/ansible-playbooks/README.md

 ```
 pip install -r requirements.txt
-pytest
+pytest -s
 ```

 You can check the [Travis configuration file](/.travis.yml) for an example/more details.

 ##Usage
-To apply a playbook called workstation.yml, do
+To apply playbook workstation.yml, do

 ```
-ansible-galaxy install -r requirements.yml
-ansible-playbook setup.yml
-ansible-playbook workstation.yml
+ansible-playbook playbooks/workstation.yml -u $(whoami)
 ```

-Simply add the --ask-become-pass swtich to both 'ansible-playbook' commands if you do not have passwordless sudo configured in the target host.
+Remember to add the --ask-become-pass swtich to all 'ansible-playbook' commands if you do not have passwordless sudo configured in the target host.

 ## OS Support
-Roles are only supported under Arch, Ubuntu Xenial, Debian Jesse, CentOS 7 and later versions
+Playbooks are tested under Ubuntu, support for Arch, Debian Jessie and Centos 7 (and higher) is available in most playbooks